Wondershop will make physical and digital kids games backed by Supercell cofounders

 Wonderworld also supports grit and persistence by rewarding kids when they are able to commit to a task for a longer period.
 A demo version of the game will be released in Wondershop’s own community hub Meltsi, which is open for kids up to 12 years old and their families, in Eastern Helsinki later this month.

 The We Foundation will continue its operations alongside Wondershop.
 Wondershop has seven employees.
-Salminen joined the We Foundation last year as its CEO, and now she has moved on to Wondershop.
+Salminen joined the We Foundation last year as its chief operating officer, and now she is CEO of both the foundation and the company.
 The foundation and company are focused on a suburb in Eastern Helsinki because of concerns about social exclusion in the community.

 Salminen said the studio is working hard on making the game fun because the team knows that kids can get bored easily.